lizu18xz/dexecutor-core/README.md

 Executing dependent tasks in a reliable way, is made so easy that even your grandma can do it.

-Look [here](https://github.com/dexecutor/dependent-tasks-executor/wiki) for more Details.
+Refer [wiki](https://github.com/dexecutor/dependent-tasks-executor/wiki) or [Project Web site](https://dexecutor.github.io/) for more Details.

 ## License